It all began with a less-than-ideal visit to the Sistine Chapel in Rome.

 Even worse, the incredible ceiling frescos by Michelangelo were so high that it was hard to see them clearly.
 Biallas envisioned a wholly different viewing experience of the masterpieces: up close and personal, and with a soundtrack of classical music.

 Six years later, Special Entertainment Events’ Sistine Chapel exhibit has toured around the world, from Shanghai to Vienna.
 Its next stop: Mall of America.
-The mall has carved out 10,000-plus square feet of space never before open to the public for this exhibit, which is on view from Nov.
-13 to Jan.
-31. Its location on level two of the north atrium has no windows, making it a suitable venue for spotlit views of Michelangelo’s masterpieces.
+The mall has carved out 10,000-plus square feet of space never before open to the public for this exhibit, which has been on view since Nov.
+13, but closed temporarily Nov.
+20 due to Governor Walz’s executive order.
+It will reopen Jan.
+14 with plans to stay open through Easter.
+The exhibit’s location on level two of the north atrium has no windows, making it a suitable venue for spotlit views of Michelangelo’s masterpieces.

 Biallas, the man behind other large-scale exhibits, like the touring Tutankhamun: His Tomb And His Treasures and the Titanic Official Movie Tour, gave the same attention to detail to this project.
 At “Michelangelo’s Sistine Chapel: The Exhibition,” the nearly life-sized reproductions are printed from high resolution images on special fabric meant to evoke the painted plaster of the Sistine Chapel.
 Though a number of painters contributed to the chapel’s striking interior, this exhibit focuses on Michelangelo’s famous works.
 Perched atop extremely high scaffolding to reach the 65-foot ceiling, the Italian Renaissance artist painted 33 frescos depicting scenes from the Old Testament between 1508 and 1512.
 He returned to the chapel from 1536 to 1541, then in his mid-60s, to complete the “Last Judgment.”